The Importance Of Functional Skills

 What are functional skills equivalent to?

-Functional skills level 2 are equivalent to a GCSE pass at grades A*-C.
+Functional skills level 2 are equivalent to a GCSE pass at grades 4/C or above.

 Achieving functional skills level 2 demonstrates a solid foundation in English and mathematics, which is often a requirement in many job roles.